 The first year of fellowship consists of a protected 12-month research experience.
 During this time, the fellows are without weekday clinical responsibilities, but may be required to cover night or weekend call during the year.
 Laboratory projects will be carried out in the Research Institute.
 There is a wide range of research opportunities available including focusing on molecular genetic analysis of common human malignancies, studying ovarian cancer growth factors and tumor markers (in particular the area of bioactive lysophospholipids), work on interferons, tumor suppression, innate immunity, antisense and apoptosis, molecular mechanisms of initiation and progression of carcinogenesis, and studying molecular mechanisms controlling cellular responses to extra cellular stimuli.
 While it is anticipated that the fellow will complete their primary project during their first year of fellowship, opportunities for continued interfacing with the research division fellows and laboratory personnel is encouraged to allow additional experience and maturation of projects.
 Opportunities for non-laboratory, prospective clinical research projects will also be considered individually for those fellows desiring more clinical or epidemiological research experiences.
 Several of our fellows have completed cancer screening projects in underserved countries over the last five years with Dr. Jerome Belinson (Consultant Staff in Gynecologic Oncology).

 Quality counts when referring patients to hospitals and physicians.
-Designed for a healthcare provider audience, the Outcomes books contain a summary of our surgical and medical trends and approaches, data on patient volume and outcomes, and a review of new technologies and innovations.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
+Designed for a healthcare provider audience, the Outcomes information contain a summary of our surgical and medical trends and approaches, data on patient volume and outcomes, and a review of new technologies and innovations.

 The fellow will have the opportunity to enhance their individual teaching skills.
 There will be at all times residents from either the integrated Cleveland Clinic/MetroHealth Medical Center Residency Program or the newly approved Cleveland Clinic Residency Program.
 A second and fourth year resident is assigned full time to the oncology service.
 We also have the “Gruber Fellowship” which allows visiting 3rd year Ob/Gyn residents to have a more intensive experience on our service, often leading towards application for fellowship training.
 Medical student participation on the Gynecologic Oncology Service consists of third year clerks from Cleveland Clinic Lerner College of Medicine (CCLCM) or Case Western Reserve University School of Medicine (CWRU), and fourth year elective students from other institutions.
 The fellows also have many other educational opportunities for the teaching of allied medical personnel and nursing staff.